Camping (take me there)

 Does someone check me in at the campgrounds?
 How do I find a campsite?

-In Fish Creek and St. Mary Campgrounds (our reservation campgrounds), you will be checked in at the kiosk.
+In Apgar, Fish Creek, Sprague Creek, Many Glacier and St. Mary Campgrounds (our reservation campgrounds for all or part of the summer), you will be checked in at the kiosk.
 If you come after hours, your information and site number will be posted at the kiosk window.
-If you are camping at our first come/first serve sites, stop at the fee station and pick up a fee envelope, proceed into the campground and find an available campsite.
+If you are camping at our first come/first serve sites, there may be different procedures, depending on the location.
+Generally campers will stop at the fee station and pick up a fee envelope, proceed into the campground and find an available campsite.
 Place your fee envelope in the fee tube within a ½ hour of picking your site.
-Credit cards are accepted at our campgrounds, with the exception of Cutbank Campground.
+Credit cards are accepted at our campgrounds, with the exception of Cut Bank Campground.

 Can I make reservations for an auto campground?